-Through our partnership and philanthropic efforts, Seminole Casino Coconut Creek's "Coco Cares" program, provided numerous benefits to children in the community, especially our young adults aging at of care at eighteen by offering training and employment opportunities.
+Through our partnership and philanthropic efforts, Seminole Casino Coconut Creek's "Coco Cares" program, provided numerous benefits to children in the community, especially our eighteen by offering training and employment opportunities.

 ACCREDITATIONS

 We are honored to have received a 4-star rating from Charity Navigator, America's largest independent charity evaluator.
 This is their highest possible rating and demonstrates strong financial health and commitment to accountability and transparency.
 This 4-star evaluation reflects our exceptional and continued commitment to providing compassionate, cost-effective, and innovative programs in urgent response to the needs of the children, young adults, and families we serve.